Angela Alsobrooks: COVID-19 pandemic

 On March 9, 2020, Alsobrooks announced that Prince George's County had recorded its first case of COVID-19.
-She soon ordered the closing of all county buildings and opened the first COVID-19 testing site in the county at FedExField on March 27, 2020.
-Prince George's was the Maryland county hardest hit by the COVID-19 pandemic, with 74,704 total cases and 1,317 deaths in the county by March 2021.
+She soon ordered the closing of all county buildings and on March 27 opened the county's first COVID-19 testing site at FedExField.
+Prince George's was the Maryland county hit hardest by the pandemic, with 74,704 cases and 1,317 deaths by March 2021.

 In April 2020, Alsobrooks praised Larry Hogan's administration for its acquisition of 500,000 test kits from South Korea through Operation Enduring Friendship, later requesting 90,000 of these test kits for Prince George's County residents.
 In May 2020, as hospitalizations began to plateau statewide, Alsobrooks expressed concern with the state's potential plans to begin easing some COVID-19-related restrictions, citing health department reports showing that the county was still dealing with a surge in COVID-19 patients.
 Later that month, Alsobrooks provided $8 million for a county rent assistance program to assist individuals affected by the COVID-19 pandemic.
 She also joined almost every other county executive in sending a letter to Hogan warning that their jurisdictions "lack sufficient resources" to take steps to reopen in the weeks ahead.
 Alsobrooks announced on May 28, 2020, that the county would begin its "incremental opening", and would form a "Prince George's Forward" task force to help the county recover from the pandemic going forward.
 The county entered its second phase of reopening on June 15, 2020.